 - Changes required to meet new global missions

-- Barriers preventing the Coast Guard from fully executing its missions and how to remove them
+- Barriers to mission execution and how to remove them

 - How best to integrate the Coast Guard's unique authorities and capabilities with the other Sea Services

 - Innovative ideas to help make the Coast Guard a more capable instrument of national power globally